Python DataFrame API reference

 No

-The number of GPUs to request for this UDF (e.g., 0.5 or 1).
-When set, this UDF runs in a standalone operator and is not fused with other UDFs (including other GPU UDFs).
+Number of GPUs to request for the UDF (for example, 0.5, 1).
+When set, the UDF runs in a separate operator and is not chained with other UDFs (including other GPU UDFs).

 gpu_type